couchbase/moxi/index.markdown

 ### Obtaining

 * Version 0.10.0 is the latest release of moxi, and it became available on the 16th of October, 2009.
-We plan for packages of this release in both .deb and .rpm to be available soon.
 Right now, the release is available via github as listed below.
 See the [changelog][changelog] for some clues on what has changed.

 ### The basics